BayraExmapleProject/GBBSS-privacy-policy/README.md

 GBBSS uses an internal approval system to assign users one of three roles based on school-granted permissions, verified through the “Get Access” feature in the app’s settings.
 The roles are:

 - **Standard Users**: Can register, view public posts, and interact by liking or commenting.
 They cannot publish news or access student academic records.
-- **News Publishers**: Authorized by the school (e.g., student residents or communicators) to create and publish official updates.
+- **Staff Users (News Publishers)**: Authorized by the school (e.g., student residents or communicators) to create and publish official updates.
 They cannot view or modify student results.
 - **Super Users**: Typically teachers or school staff, authorized to publish posts and update existing student results.

 When you tap “Get Access,” the app checks your email against the school’s approved list.
 If approved, you’ll receive a confirmation of your access level.
 If not, the app will notify you that you do not have the required permissions.